Registering for your immiAccount

 Verification through on-site validation

-An on-site validation will be conducted by your Australian Border Force contact officer to verify the information provided in your self-assessment questionnaire.
+An on-site validation will be conducted by your Australian Border Force contact officer to verify the information provided in your application.
 Your Australian Border Force contact officer will contact you to arrange a time for the validation.

-This site visit enables us to see your business’ trade compliance and supply chain security measures in practice, and will provide us with an opportunity to identify any residual risks.
+This site visit enables us to see your business’ trade compliance and supply chain security measures in practice.
 This process should take one day per business premise that is visited.